ghacks Technology News

 Chrome Mega Button, Quick Access To Chrome Features

-Both Google and Mozilla slim down the web browser interface with nearly every new browser version that the companies release.
-A downside to minimizing the interface is the fact that less browser controls become accessible directly which means that it will take longer to open those features or options whenever they need to be accessed.
+A downside to minimizing the interface is that less browser controls become accessible directly which means that it will take longer to open those features or options whenever they need to be accessed, provided that they are still available at all and not removed completely from the web browser in question.

-While that may not be a problem for the majority of users, at least if the case studies are to be believed, it may decrease the usability for some users.
+While that may not be a problem for the majority of users, at least if case studies are to be believed, it may decrease the usability for some users.

 The Google Chrome extension Mega Button adds a single button to the Chrome interface after installation that provides quick access to several features of the browser.